at0g/nunjucks-loader/examples/extends-example/readme.md

 ## Files of note

 - `webpack.config.js` registers the nunjucks loader
-- `entry.js` includes child.nunj and renders the content in the browser
+- `entry.js` includes child.njk and renders the content in the browser
-- `child.nunj` A simple template that extends `parent.nunj`
+- `child.njk` A simple template that extends `parent.njk`